PRBergerIII/entJavaIndyProject/TimeLog.md

 - Finish Navigation

 #### Day's Reflection:
 Played around for probably longer than necessary setting a context variable for the context path so I could dynamically use it for any internal links in my JSPs.
 I wasn't sure that the path would be the same on AWS, and didn't want to just deploy it to find out.
 This way I should be covered no matter what.
 I sent a link to some family and friends, and now I have a bunch of test users!
 So that's pretty cool.
+Had some serious headaches today but don't have the time or energy to detail them here.
+Thankfully they are at least resolved, and I can move on.

+### <a id="039"></a>2022.05.10 - Indy Project
+- Profile Page

+#### Day's Reflection: